N-Nithishkumar/WineQuality-Prediction/README.md

 # Project Overview

-Given the physicochemical properties of a red wine sample (acidity, pH, alcohol, etc.), the app:
+Given the physicochemical properties of a red wine sample (acidity, pH, alcohol, etc,..), the app:

 1. Predicts a **numeric quality score** (0–10) using regression.
 2. Maps it to a **quality label**: